House Price Negotiation: Your Guide

 Hold things back

 Even if you love a property, the best thing to do is keep your emotions in check.
-Don’t show the estate agent just how you’ve fallen for it or they could convince the seller that you’d be willing to pay more for it.
+Don’t show the estate agent just how much you’ve fallen for it or they could convince the seller that you’d be willing to pay more.
 You can point out flaws in the home and tell the agent any offer would reflect them.

 You should also keep your top budget from the agent.
 If they think you can afford more, they’ll probably push harder during negotiations.
 Letting them think you can only go up to a certain level could help you keep the price down.